 What is virtual brainstorming?

-Bubbl.us is a virtual mind mapping tool that can help bring together new ideas in virtual brainstorming sessions.
+Bubbl.us is a virtual mind mapping tool that can help bring together new ideas in an online brainstorming session.
 It’s an easy way to gather a lot of information and thoughts from your team in a short amount of time.
 Price: Free for up to 3 mind maps, unlimited mind maps for $59 per year.
 View Bubbl.us pricing details here.

 A crowd favourite here at Employment Hero, Asana is a project management tool that can help organise your teams’ day-to-day.
-However, it’s features allow it to do more than just that.
+However, its features allow it to do more than just that.
 You can use the ‘Board’ function as an online whiteboard and get your participants to collaborate.
-Sounds good, right?
-You can learn more about using Asana as a brainstorming tool here.

 How to lead a remote brainstorming session